-Could Fragile X be the Key to Mystery of Autism
+Could Fragile X Be Key to Autism Puzzle?

-Fragile X Syndrome - a genetic condition that causes a range of developmental problems including learning disabilities and cognitive impairment.
+Fragile X Syndrome is a genetic condition that causes various developmental problems, including learning disabilities and cognitive impairment.
 Usually, males are more severely affected by this disorder than females.
 Affected individuals usually have delayed development of speech and language by age 2.
 Most males with fragile X syndrome have mild to moderate intellectual disability, while about one-third of affected females are intellectually disabled.
 Fragile X syndrome occurs in approximately 1 in 4,000 males and 1 in 8,000 females.

 Parents who have children enrolled in promising clinical drug trials around the country are raising awareness through social and traditional media as well as directly to their elected representatives.

 Later this spring, Congressman Greg Harper (R-MS) and the National Fragile X Foundation will host a Congressional Round-table to explore how best to realize the full potential of these research breakthroughs linking Fragile X and autism.
-The White House clearly sees this potential as well, as the proposed $100 million brain mapping project will only accelerate the pace at which Fragile X and autism will be conquered.
+The White House also sees this potential, as the proposed $100 million brain mapping project will only accelerate the pace at which Fragile X and autism will be conquered.
 Members of the House of Representatives are also expected to introduce legislation later this month to reallocate up to $200 million from public funding of presidential elections and party conventions to NIH research.

 New Research Findings: